RADAPEX/RADPrint/USAGE.md

-# Using RADPrint
+# Using RADPrint-Free

-To use RADPrint, you must create your own template DOCx file.
-An example can be found in the repository -> `https://github.com/RADAPEX/RADPrint/blob/main/example_template.docx`
+To use RADPrint-Free, you must create your own template DOCx file.
+An example can be found in the repository -> `https://github.com/RADAPEX/RADPrint-Free/blob/main/example_template.docx`

 ---